aws-samples/rancher-on-aws-workshop/content/50-additional-integrations/index.en.md

 ## Completed!

 We're done!
-You've just created a managed Amazon MemoryDB for a Redis Cluster using the ACK MemoryDB Controller!
-Let's wrap up with taking a look at the **Conclusion**.
+We created a managed Amazon MemoryDB for a Redis Cluster using the ACK MemoryDB Controller.
+Next, we will wrap up with the **Conclusion** section.